vicBuilds/hospital-api/README.md

  Routes(For the version 1 of the api version) are as following:

-- /api/v1/doctors/register → with username and password
+- /api/v1/doctors/register → with username and password and phonenumber(optional)
 - /api/v1/doctors/login → returns the JWT to be used

 The following routes can only be hit by a doctor who is registered and currently logged in